MeiAnd/BeCode_Exercises/Linux/Linux_Server/README.md

 ### /etc/default/isc-dhcp-server

-Add configuration for DHCPDv4.
+I Added configuration for DHCPDv4.
 INTERFACESv4 is a network interface name which is connected to a network which you try to provided DHCP.

 		sudo nano etc/default/isc-dhcp-server